 If your family member or friend used a Trust instead of a Will, then you will likely be able to circumvent the entire probate process.
 Trust Administration refers to carrying out the terms of a Trust by managing and distributing the assets in the Trust.

-If you are named as a Trustee, or successor Trustee, in the Trust, then you have a fiduciary duty to properly administer the trust, distribute the assets, honor the deceased’s wishes, and file any necessary tax returns.
+If you are named as Trustee or Successor Trustee, then you have a fiduciary duty to properly administer the Trust, distribute assets, file necessary tax returns, and honor the deceased’s wishes.
 We understand that questions often arise during this process, and we’re ready to help you resolve any issues and proceed with confidence.

 In probate and trust administration matters, we represent initial trustees, family members, successor trustees, beneficiaries, personal representatives, and executors, helping them navigate the complex legal process of probate and trust administration.
-At the same time, if you are the beneficiary of a trust and have not received any information from the trustee, we can help you assert your rights.
+At the same time, if you are the beneficiary of a Trust and have not received any information from the Trustee, we can help you assert your rights.